kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 - Easy extensibility - add a new executor/notificator.
   - Currently, via built-in filters.

+Those issues can be address with dedicated BotKube configuration CRDs.
+See [Configure BotKube via CRs](../proposal/2022-06-20-cfg-via-crds.md) proposal.

 ## Consequences

 This section described necessary changes if proposal will be accepted.

 ### Minimum changes

-1. The `resources` notifications are moved under `notifications[].kubernetes[].resources`.
+1. The `resources` notifications are moved under `notifiers[].kubernetes[].resources`.
 2. Kubectl executor moved under `executors[].kubectl`.
-3. The `namespaces.include` and `namespaces.exclude` properties are added to the `kubectl` executor.
-3. The `namespaces.include` and `namespaces.exclude` properties are added to `notifications[].kubernetes[]`.
-4. The `resource_config.yaml` and `comm_config.yaml` are merged into one, but you can provide config multiple times.
+3. The `resource_config.yaml` and `comm_config.yaml` are merged into one, but you can provide config multiple times.
 In the same way, as Helm takes the `values.yaml` file.
 It's up to the user how it will be split.
-5. Update documentation about configuration.
+4. Update documentation about configuration.

 ### Follow-up changes

 1. Recommendations are merged under notifications.
-2. Filters are removed and existing one are moved under `notifications[].recommandtions[]`.
+2. Filters are removed and existing one are moved under `notifications[].recommendations[]`.
 3. Update `@BotKube` commands to reflect new configuration.
 4. **Optional**: Add CLI to simplify creating/updating configuration.
+4. **Optional**: Split communications into messaging programs and "sinks".